-(1) If an EIN is provided, at least two SBIs must be provided.
-If two or more persons do not have an SBI in the joint venture, documentation must be obtained from the insured verifying a single SBI or no SBI.
+- If an EIN is provided, at least two SBIs must be provided.
+If two or more persons do not (1) have an SBI in the joint venture, documentation must be obtained from the insured verifying a single SBI or no SBI. - (2) If a member's SSN is provided, at least one SBI must be provided, unless there are no persons with an SBI in the joint venture.